 Instructor: [Continually offered]

 Writing and presenting effectively is one of the most important parts of the scientific process.
 In order for one's research to have an impact, it has to be successfully communicated to a variety of readers/listeners, including journal editors/reviewers, grant program officers/reviewers, job search committees, colleagues, students, and the media/general public.
-This can be challenging, especially since one must use language in strategically different ways to communicate to each audience.
-Successful communication requires a writing/speaking style that combines simplicity and clarity with precision and detail where necessary.
-In this semester long workshop style course, aimed at graduate students at all stages, we will learn about principles of effective communication and use them to provide extensive feedback on each student's writing samples.
-The instructor will provide writing guides and some articles related to principles of language processing but the majority of the class will be student driven, using the students' own scientific writing to develop effective communication skills.
-Each week, one student will share a writing sample (or other document) related to their current research project with the entire class.
-The other students will edit and provide feedback comments in the document and return it to the instructor and author.
+This can be challenging, especially since one must communicate in strategically different ways to each audience.
+Successful communication requires a writing/speaking style that combines simplicity and clarity with precision and detail where necessary and visualiations the highlight what the audience should pay attention to without distracting from the main message.
+In these semester-long workshop-style course, the instructor will provide writing/presentation guides and some articles related to principles of effective communication but the majority of the class is student driven, using the students' own research to develop effective communication skills.
+Each week, one student will share a writing sample or visual presentation related to their current research project.
+The other students will edit and provide feedback comments in the document.
 The following class time will be used to workshop different ways to improve the clarity and effectiveness of the argumentation and writing style (or presentation style for spoken presentations) and to discuss general language processing principles that come up in the context of the writing sample/presentation.

 Despite a great amount of uncertainty in the world (with respect to visual input, linguistic meaning, etc.), the human mind is amazingly capable of interpreting the world as a stable, certain place with little or no difficulty.
 Cognitive psychologists design experiments to reveal under what circumstances the human mind succeeds or fails to perform a given task correctly in order to understand how it is organized and how it processes information.
 This course focuses on the scientific study mental processes with topics such as: perception, attention, memory, language, decision making, etc. Students will be introduced to the basics of the scientific method and are encouraged to come up with their own empirical questions about cognition.